 These are increasingly better and more sophisticated.
 You’ll get an email that appears to be from some “official” source that needs your credentials for something.
 If you succumb to that, they have the keys to the kingdom.
 You need to continually remind your staff about how benign these emails look and how deadly they really are.
-You might have a contest for the person who identifies the most phishing attacks in a quarter.
-Dinner at a local “Phish” House would be an appropriate gift.
+To learn about all the ways you might be subject to a phishing attack, read Abi Tunggal’s article What is Phishing.

 #4 – Turn off unused switch and router ports

 There isn’t any need to make it easy for anyone to just plug into your manufacturing network.
 Disable every unused switch and router port.
 And don’t forget about the last RJ45 port at the end of a linear network.
 That one is probably not designed to be disabled so you might look at some of the products for physically locking RJ45 ports.

 Of course, you’ll need access for engineers and technicians who are troubleshooting the PLC or network issues.
 One way to do that is to keep that access locked in a cabinet.
 Only people with the key should get access to the network port.
 Or, if you want it out at the machine, again secure it with a small locked enclosure designed for that purpose or one of the RJ45 locking solutions that require someone to have the tool.

 #5 –Validate any changes to your managed switches

 One of the biggest cybersecurity attacks was conducted against a company with an open firewall port.
 Someone made a mistake configuring the firewall, and the company lost millions.
 Anytime there is a change to a VLAN, a firewall or a NAT table, make it a practice to document the change and have it approved by someone on your cybersecurity team or some other knowledgeable person.